-In Pendennis Castle.
+In Pendennis Castle

-Pendennis castle isn’t massive.
-Let’s face it, it was built for defence rather than habitation.
-That said, it’s is a good place to explore with children.
 Like St Mawes castle on the opposite headland, Pendennis Castle has strong links with World War II as one of the main defence positions, so aside from all the 16th century history there’s some war shelters and gun forts to check out.
-Once in the castle, we wasted no time climbing the slender, winding stairs, taking us to the top.
-As you can imagine, the views are better than ever.
-There’s cannons to check out (loads of them, in fact) and snippets of information on offer about Pendennis Castle’s history.
+We quite enjoyed pretending to plot positions in one outbuilding, and assuming red alert was imminent!

 There was an impressive falconry display, medieval coronations, and some medieval music action.
-These were mostly interactive, giving children the chance to try medieval instruments and be part of traditional celebrations.
+These were mostly interactive activities, giving children the chance to try medieval instruments and be part of traditional celebrations.

 Similarly, at different points in the day there were opportunities to take part in a sword fight.
-This was really good fun and the kids loved it.
+The kids loved it, and it didn’t take long for the spirit of the event to take hold.
 Naturally it offered an opportunity for them to let off a bit of steam and get a bit competitive.
-And no, despite what he says, my son didn’t beat me!
+And despite what he says, my son didn’t beat me!

 In preparation for the jousting, which took part in the late afternoon, we watched the Mounted Skill at Arms at lunchtime.
-Here the knights took part in a series of challenges obviously to prove who was the best, and who was going to win the joust.
+Here the knights took part in a series of challenges obviously to prove who was the best, and who was most likely to win the joust.
 I think it was the medieval equivalent to boxers having a stare off before a fight.
 The challenges involved them trying to get a cabbage (medieval polo, maybe?) and secure other objects.

 We left Pendennis Castle feeling tired from all the action and fresh air but satisfied that we’d experienced a day out with a difference.